 How Much Hair Will I Grow?

-A study issued in 2015 looked at the impact of using 5 per cent Minoxidil (which is the concentration Rogaine comes in) on people with androgenic alopecia, and showed that while 40 per cent of users had some hair regrowth, this typically took three to six months to take effect.
+A study published in 2014 looked at the impact of using 5 percent minoxidil (which is the concentration Rogaine comes in) on people with AGA (6).
+The results of the study showed that while 40 percent of users had some hair regrowth this typically took three to six months to take effect.

-Earlier studies published in American Family Physician showed that those who used the product for two years, had significant terminal (thick and long) hair growth, demonstrating the length of time it may take to see optimal results.
+Earlier studies published in American Family Physician showed that those who used the product for two years had significant terminal (thick and long) hair growth, demonstrating the length of time it may take to see optimal results (7).

-That study also showed that it could in fact take up to six months to see any results, which is significantly longer than the four months suggested by the manufacturer.
+That review study also showed that it could, in fact, take up to six months to see any results which is significantly longer than the four months suggested by the manufacturer.

-This study also found that 50 per cent of men who used Minoxidil for 2.5 years could grow hair of moderate to dense thickness.
+It also found that 50 percent of men who used Minoxidil for two-and-one-half years could grow hair of moderate to dense thickness (8).

-In fact, 32 per cent of these men needed that hair to be cut and 36 percent felt that it was worth the time and money to continue treatment.
+Actually, 32 percent of these men needed that hair to be cut and 36 percent felt that it was worth the time and money to continue treatment (9).

 However you should note that the effectiveness of the product varied depending on where the thinning was on the head.

-The ideal candidate had been bald for fewer than five years, with a bald patch that was fewer than 4 inches, or 10cm, in diameter, and located on the vertex, or top of the head.
+The ideal candidate had been bald for fewer than five years, with a bald patch that was fewer than 4 inches (0r 10cm) in diameter, and located on the vertex.

 The chart below shows how the ideal candidate for Minoxidil treatment scores between III-V vertex on the Hamilton chart.

 While men who have a greater level of hair loss may still try to use Rogaine, you can see from the following diagram that satisfaction with the results drops off for men who score higher than a V on the Hamilton chart.

 Men who stopped using minoxidil showed a rapid loss of the hair that was gained during therapy.
-Three months after discontinuation of therapy, hair counts were at or below baseline hair counts, the study went on to show.
+Three months after discontinuation of therapy, hair counts were at or below baseline hair counts (10).